In order to support yourself during PMS and your period, there’s a LOT to think about.

 - Eat enough food

 In the introduction of her book, The Period Repair Manual Lara Briden states, “Mine is just one voice in a growing chorus of [voices] who are speaking up about periods and are reclaiming hormones and periods as an essential, integrated part of human health.
 [Menstruation] is not a niche topic.
 It is general health for half the humans on earth.”

 This is by NO means a substitute for medical care, and I am NOT a hormonal or period health expert.
 I’m simply a dietitian with female anatomy and lots of menstruating clients who have found a lack of resources around this topic.

 I used to get really angry at my body every time I’d get my period.
 Like “ugh, here come the annoying cravings, heating pads and stretchy pants.”

 But now my perspective has shifted towards asking my body, “How can I support you as you work to support me especially during this time of month?”

-As I’ve worked to be more supportive of my body rather than judgemental and expecting it to cooperate the way I want it to, I’ve realized that a few simple shifts have made a world of difference for me.
+I’ve worked to be more supportive of my body rather than judgemental and expecting it to cooperate the way I want it to.
+I’ve realized that a few simple shifts have made a world of difference for me.
 I hope in this blog you may find a few ideas that you can begin incorporating, too.